 Typically the trades involved are a multi-component trade involving orders for a security and a related derivative, or, in the alternative, orders for related securities, that are executed at or near the same time.
 The SIA (Securities Industry Association) notes that the economics of a contingent trade are based on the relationship between the prices of the security and the related derivative or security, and that the execution of one order is contingent upon the execution of the other order.

 The bottom line is that when a trade is ruled R6 the SEC has granted a trade-through exemption.
 This means that these execution reports do not affect the resting orders in-between the market at the time, and the R6 execution.
 For example, the real market is quoting 10.50 at 10.51, and an execution is reported at 10.90.
 This execution was given an R6 exemption.
-A sell limit order at 10.75 would not be executed because the 10.90 execution was given an R6 status.
+A sell limit order at 10.75, an an example, would not be executed because the 10.90 execution was given an R6 status.

 Simply stated, an "Odd Lot" is a stock order comprised of less than 100 shares of stock.
 So any stock order from 1 share to 99 shares is considered to be an odd lot.